mozilla/agithub/README.md

 # The Agnostic Github API
-"It doesn't know, and you don't care!"
+*It doesn't know, and you don't care!*

 `agithub` is a RESTful API for github.com with a transparent syntax that allows rapid prototyping.
 It's code is very small, and easy to